membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 ### Creating a Project

-While installing Elixir you'll get a bunch of useful tools.
+By installing Elixir you'll get a bunch of useful tools.
 One of them is [Mix](https://hexdocs.pm/mix/Mix.html).
 As you can read in its documentation preface:
 > Mix is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.

 Lets use it to create a project for our first Membrane adventure: